 To download, open either of these links in your web browser:

-Note: The name of your AccountServer, as well as your Account and Group details can be found in Options > Backup account in your backup client.
+Note: The name of your AccountServer, as well as your Account and Group details can be found in Options > Backup account in your ESE Agent.

 2. Connect to the Account

-Note: The Account details will already be entered if you’re running the app from the Management Console and won’t need to be changed.
+Note: The Account details will already be entered if you’re running the app from the SP Console, and won’t need to be changed.

 Select a backup to access and a drive letter to mount to.
 Then click Mount.